MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-prepare.md

 The sample makes use of a [Deployment Script][azure-deployment-script] to run the `install-packages.sh` Bash script, which can optionally install the following packages:

 - [Prometheus][prometheus] and [Grafana][grafana] using the [Prometheus Community Kubernetes Helm Charts](https://prometheus-community.github.io/helm-charts/).
 By default, this sample configuration does not install Prometheus and Grafana to the AKS cluster, and rather installs [Azure Managed Prometheus][azure-prometheus] and [Azure Managed Grafana][azure-grafana].
 - [cert-manager](https://cert-manager.io/docs/).
-Certificate Manager is not necessary in this sample as both the Application Gateway and NGINX Ingress Controller will use a TLS certificate that has been uploaded to Azure Key Vault in advance.
+Certificate Manager is not necessary in this sample as both the Application Gateway and NGINX Ingress Controller use a pre-uploaded TLS certificate from Azure Key Vault.
-- [NGINX Ingress Controller][nginx] via an Helm chart.
+- [NGINX Ingress Controller][nginx] via a Helm chart.
 By default, this sample configuration installs the [managed NGINX ingress controller with the application routing add-on][aks-app-routing-addon] and does not install the NGINX Ingress Controller via Helm.

-For more details on deployment scripts, refer to the [Use deployment scripts in Bicep][azure-deployment-script] documentation.
+For more details on deployment scripts, see the [Use deployment scripts in Bicep][azure-deployment-script] documentation.

 ```bash
 # Install kubectl